Corbin-Jarrett/capstone/software/serial-com/README.md

 ### Configuration
 In the RPi, enter the command:s
 `sudo raspi-config`
-select interfacing options -> serial
+select Interface Options -> Serial Port
 For option "Would you like a login shell to be accessible over serial?"
 Select No.
 For option "Would you like the serial port hardware to be enabled?"
 Select Yes.
 Select Ok.